SoulSolistice/esphome_vitohome/README.md

 compile time, and the component fails fast at start-up if the configured protocol doesn't establish a link.
 Feedback from anyone running GWG is welcome.

+## ⚠️ Read this before writing to your controller

+**This project is not affiliated with Viessmann.** It is independent and unofficial, built by reverse-engineering an undocumented protocol from community sources.
+The authors are not heating engineers.

+**Reading is low-risk.
+Writing is not.** A wrong write can leave you with no heat — and, in winter, frozen pipes — or scalding hot water, disabled frost protection, a burner cycling far more than it should, or a controller configuration you cannot restore without a service visit.
+Lowering the DHW setpoint below about 60 °C, or disabling a disinfection programme, carries a legionella risk. **Write down the original value of anything you change, before you change it.**

+**No claims are made regarding the hardware safety chain.** How rigorously a hardware unit enforces safety-limits or value-sanity is unknown and should not be relied upon.

+**Datapoint names are not authoritative.** Labels here come from reverse-engineered tables, not from Viessmann documentation, and a plausible name is not proof that an address means what it says.
+This project has hit exactly that: a GWG datapoint labelled *Brennerlaufzeit* (burner operating hours) returned a **decreasing** value across consecutive polls — a counter cannot do that, so either the label, the address or the framing was wrong.
+Under GWG the same address is genuinely a different datapoint in different access modes: address `0x01` is five of them across four modes.
+Read a datapoint and watch it behave sensibly before you ever write to it.

+**Where a write lands is unknown.** We do not know whether a given controller holds a written value in RAM, in RAM with a periodic commit to non-volatile storage, or writes straight to EEPROM.
+GWG is the only protocol that even hints at this, because it names the access mode — and there, the writable datapoints are explicitly the EEPROM ones (`EEPROM_WRITE` and `BE_WRITE`; see `scripts/gen_catalog.py`).
+EEPROM cells have a finite write endurance, and we do not know the figure for these controllers.

+**So do not put writes in fast-firing automations.** A write on every state change, or a periodic write "to keep things in sync", can accumulate hundreds of thousands of cycles a year.
+Write on deliberate user action or on a real change, and rate-limit it.
+This is the most likely way to do lasting damage with this component, and it is entirely avoidable.

+Use at your own risk.
+There is no warranty; see [`NOTICE.md`](NOTICE.md) for licensing and trademarks.

 ## Features

 **Entity platforms.** Every ESPHome entity type that maps to a Viessmann